Using an employer of record in Colombia

 • Open-ended contracts where the employees earn 10 times the minimum monthly wage or more: They receive 20 days of wages for the first year, plus 15 additional days for each extra year, also calculated proportionally.

-An Employer of Record can help manage terminations according to Colombian labor law and avoid costly legal disputes.
+An Employer of Record can help manage terminations according to Colombian labor law.

 Company registration in Colombia